Gunnison, Colorado: Media

 Gunnison's newspaper, Gunnison Country Times, is published weekly.
 There are also various radio stations that serve the area, including KWSB-FM (91.1), which is affiliated with Western Colorado University.
 KBUT of Crested Butte also simulcasts NPR broadcasts at 90.3 FM.

 In film

 The 1902 silent film short The Girls in the Overalls directed by Harry Buckwalter is set on the Vidal Ranch in Gunnison.

 Gunnison County is the setting of the science fiction film Aliens vs. Predator: Requiem, although the film was actually shot in the towns of Port Coquitlam and Port Moody, British Columbia.

-On television

-Gunnison is the setting of the 1960–1961 syndicated western television series Two Faces West.

-Gunnison is the birthplace of the American actress Donna Anderson, a supporting cast member of the ABC western series, The Travels of Jaimie McPheeters (1963–1964).

-Gunnison is the setting for Season 11, Episode 19 of the CW series Supernatural entitled "The Chitters".

-In literature

-In 2009, Gunnison appeared as a launch site and mission control facility in Stephen Baxter's post-apocalyptic science fiction novel Ark.
+The film ends with the town being destroyed by a nuclear bomb.

 Transportation

 The Gunnison–Crested Butte Regional Airport serves the valley and nearby Crested Butte with both commercial airline and general aviation flights.

 Gunnison Valley Rural Transportation Authority (RTA) operates bus service between Gunnison and Crested Butte serving Western Colorado University and Crested Butte Mountain Resort.
 Gunnison is part of the statewide Bustang system, which connects the town to Denver.

 The League of American Bicyclists has awarded Gunnison the silver level in bicycle friendliness.